toowoxx/terraform-provider-packer/README.md

 You have multiple options for managing your images:

+ * Use data sources and, if necessary, the manifest post-processor in Packer
  * Import state of the created image after successful deployment
  * Manually manage images, for example, by deleting them from your cloud provider or system (for example, you can delete images manually from Azure using the Azure Portal)